piroor/tweet.sh/README.md

  * `-q`: queries.
  * `-l`: language.
  * `-c`: count of tweets to be responded.
 10 by default.
+ * `-s`: the id of the last tweet already known.
+If you specify this option, only tweets newer than the given tweet will be returned.

 Then matched tweets will be reported via the standard output.